d0c0nnor/jocelyn/README.rst

 Rationale
 =========

-This library is designed for people with a Python background who want to play with Processing and who don't mind running Jython.
+This library is potentially suitable for people with a Python background who want to play with Processing and who don't mind running Jython.

-Soomebody more familiar with Processing than Python would probably be happier with `processing.py <https://github.com/jdf/processing.py>`_ which is more faithful reconstruction of the Processing language.
+Soomebody more familiar with Processing than Python would probably be happier with `processing.py <https://github.com/jdf/processing.py>`_ which is more faithful reconstruction of the Processing language and is easier to get started with for someone unfamiliar with with virtualenv and pip.

-This library differs from processing.py in that it's invoked using a standard Jython interpreter, it comes as a setup-tools enabled package and it doesn't modify built-ins.
+This main differences between this library and processing.py are that this libarary is completely written in Jython, is invoked using a standard Jython interpreter, comes as a setup-tools enabled package and doesn't modify built-ins.

+The most obvious disadvantage of this approach is that that you need to use the ``Q`` method to get at Sketch variables ( which are available to processing.py by setting them as built-ins before invoking the ``draw`` method of your Sketch ).

 If you would prefer to run CPython ( and don't mind not running the Processing libraries themselves ) there is also a package called `pyprocessing <http://code.google.com/p/pyprocessing>`_ that implements the Processing language using OpenGL and Piglet.

 Changelog
 =========